 Set the example by opening the door to conversations on Mental Wellness, share your own experiences and the things that make you anxious.
 Sharing vulnerability and speaking from a place of authenticity will allow others to feel safe to do the same!

 A few other comments before we wrap up and start the day – and perhaps the most important information:

-As your supervisor, I want you all to know it’s okay to not be okay.
+I want you all to know it’s okay to not be okay.
 If you see a colleague in distress, ask them if they’re ok and let them know they’re not alone.
 If you are the person needing support, I’m certainly here or let someone else know you’re feeling off.
 We’re always talking safety, and this extends to our personal sense of mental wellness – we can’t put ourselves or each other in danger.